Rejolut/hedera-ios-sdk/README.md

 # How to build this sdk?
 1)Clone the above repositories<br>
 2)Cd path to the root folder<br>
-3)Run this command cd /Users/admin/hashgrh/hedera-sdk-iOS
-cargo lipo --release --targets aarch64-apple-ios armv7-apple-ios armv7s-apple-ios x86_64-apple-ios i386-apple-ios
+3)Run this command cd <b>hedera-sdk-iOS cargo lipo --release --targets aarch64-apple-ios armv7-apple-ios armv7s-apple-ios x86_64-apple-ios i386-apple-ios</b>

 # How to run this into the iOS?
 The above steps will generate the target folder.
 Go to target-> universal->release